Wednesday, March 9 - Saturday, March 12, 2016

-The NINE Spring Training Conference celebrates its 21st year in 2014.
+The NINE Spring Training Conference celebrates its 23rd year.
 Registration for the conference is limited.
 Wednesday evening's Cy Seymour Session is informal, with a cash bar.
 Thursday, Friday, and Saturday include morning, afternoon, and evening sessions, and two opportunities for afternoon field research (aka ball games).
 The Saturday evening banquet and keynote address conclude the conference.
-Former speakers include Charles Alexander, Marty Appel, Eliot Asinof, Darryl Brock, Robert W. Creamer, Larry Dierker, Rob Fitts, Arnold Hano, Roland Hemond, Leonard Koppett, Chris Lamb, Lee Lowenfish, Peter Morris, and John Thorn.
+Former speakers include Charles Alexander, Marty Appel, Eliot Asinof, Darryl Brock, Robert W. Creamer, Larry Dierker, Rob Fitts, Arnold Hano, Roland Hemond, Leonard Koppett, Chris Lamb, Lee Lowenfish, Peter Morris, Janet Marie Smith, and John Thorn.

 NINE Spring Training Conference